 It is possible for a user to create a student account on your Thinkific course site and not enroll in any products.
-This can occur when a student creates an account on your site’s general sign-up page (e.g. yoursite.thinkific.com/users/sign_up).
+This can occur when a student creates an account on your site’s general sign-up page (e.g. yoursite.thinkific.com/users/sign_up), purchases a gift, or creates a group order.
 These users can be segmented and followed up on by using our Users Report and Filters feature.
 For further information, check out: What can I do for abandoned checkouts?